Papercloud/SimpleViewPagerIndicator/README.md

 Licence
 -------
-This project is licenced under the GPLv2.
+This project is licenced under the Apache Licence v2.
 You may use and change as you wish.
 No attribution is required.

 Developed by Jarrod Robins of [Papercloud](http://www.papercloud.com.au), 2012, 2013.